 WIC “Fruit and Vegetable Benefits”

-Starting in 2023 with the transition to an electronic benefit, all WIC participants are able to use their “Fruit and Vegetable Benefits” at farmers markets.
-(This benefit is also known as “Cash Value Benefits” or CVB.)
+Starting in 2023 with the transition to an electronic benefit, all WIC participants (not just those who get FMNP) are able to use their “Fruit and Vegetable Benefits” at farmers markets.
+This benefit is also known as “Cash Value Benefits” or CVB.

 • WIC shoppers can buy fresh fruits, vegetables, and cut herbs with their Fruit and Vegetable Benefits at farmers markets from FMNP growers.